jakeleonard24/rubrics/personal_project.md

 In the world of data, visualization plays a key role in portraying the data.
 Being able to effectively display that data is made a little easier with ChartJS.
 ChartJS is a open source HTML library, [available as a React extension](https://github.com/jerairrest/react-chartjs-2) that makes displaying data in the form of a graph or chart fairly simple.
 The documentation is pretty straightforward, and integration with React is very doable.

+To get the points for ChartJS you need to have at least 1 graphic that contains data relevant to your project and is not static.
+Meaning, you can't hardcode one dataset into your chart and have it display that dataset no matter what.
+It needs to change with updated data.

 Gotchas: ChartJS has certain limitations that other libraries, like D3, do not.
 While it is easier to use, it has fewer options and customizations.
 You have x amount of graph/chart options you can use and while interactivity is being added, it is not as updated as D3.

 #### D3